Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 By providing a group of potential users with the space and freedom to suggest ideas and categorize information in a way that makes sense to them, you are provided with a plethora of diverse thoughts and perspectives which are then yours to shape to your product.

-Last but not least, card sorting is a simple and cost-effective method of gaining insights about your users and how they think.
+Last but not least, card sorting is a simple and cost-effective method of quickly gaining insights about your users and how they think.
 Tests are easy to arrange and provide fast, reliable results.

-As we’ll explore in the next section of this guide, there are multiple ways to run a card sort—allowing you to easily connect with the users that will provide the most value for your research.
+As we explore in the next section of this guide, there are multiple ways to run a card sort—allowing you to easily connect with the users that will provide the most value for your research.
 You can run a card sort in person, using physical cards, or remotely using an online tool like Maze.

 What is open card sorting good for?